RareSkills/blog/fallback-extension-pattern/fallback-extension-pattern.md

 ### Use EIP 2930 in combination with this pattern

 Using [access list transactions](https://www.rareskills.io/post/eip-2930-optional-access-list-ethereum) with this pattern will save 100 gas when calling functions in the extension.
-In general, if an Ethereum transaction contains a cross contract call or delegatecall, an access list transaction should be used.
+In general, if an Ethereum transaction contains a cross-contract call or delegatecall, an access list transaction should be used.

 ## Using a fallback-extension as an implementation contract for upgradeable proxies